Cutoff for mixtures of permuted Markov chains: reversible case: Concentration for low-degree functions on the symmetric group: proof of Theorem

-For the case $d=1$, a better inequality is established in the proofs of Proposition 1.1 and Theorem 1.5 in \cite{chatterjee2005thesis} using the method of exchangeable pairs.
-An exchangeable pair is a couple of random variables $(X,X')$ invariant by permutation, so it has the same distribution as $(X', X)$.
-We prove Lemma \ref{lem:mgf_bound} by induction, using the following rephrasing of Chatterjee's method of exchangeable pairs to prove concentration.
+The proof of Theorem \ref{thm:tensor_concentration} follows the original argument of Chatterjee for the $d = 1$ case, based on Stein's method of exchangeable pairs.
+The basis of the method is quite standard: eventually the goal is to obtain a differential inequality on the moment generating function (mgf) that can be integrated and combined with Chernoff's inequality.
+In his work \cite{chatterjee2005thesis,chatterjee2007concentration,chatterjee2007stein} Chatterjee provided a general technique to obtain such a differential inequality thanks to the method of exchangeable pairs.
+An exchangeable pair is a pair of random variables $(X,X')$ invariant under permutation, so it has the same distribution as $(X', X)$.
+We rephrase Chatterjee's method as follows:

 \begin{proposition}[{\cite[Proof of Thm.
 1.5]{chatterjee2007stein}}] Let $\cX$ be a separable metric space, $(X,X')$ be an exchangeable pair of $\cX$-valued random variables.
 Let $f : \cX \rightarrow \bR$ such that $\bE \sbra{f} := \bE \sbra{f(X)} = 0$.
 Suppose $F: \cX \times \cX \rightarrow \bR$ is a square-integrable antisymmetric function which satisfies